buildpacks/rfcs/text/0000-api-version-compat.md

 - removal of features (these will be interpreted as deprecated by the lifecycle)

 ## Lifecycle
-The lifecycle will continue use the [lifecycle descriptor](https://github.com/buildpacks/rfcs/blob/pack-publish-buildpack/text/0011-lifecycle-descriptor.md) to indicate the implemented API versions as before.
+The lifecycle will continue to use the [lifecycle descriptor](https://github.com/buildpacks/rfcs/blob/pack-publish-buildpack/text/0011-lifecycle-descriptor.md) to indicate the implemented API versions as before.
 But the assumptions we make about compatibility will change.

 ## Deprecations